 Former U.S. Olympic Long Track Speed Skating Coach

 I first got to know Doug whilst working as the assistant coach at the Colorado rapids in 2010.
 I invited him to speak to the players and was very impressed with his ideas, manner and methods while addressing the group.
 In most professional sports the difference between winning and losing can be a very small margin as teams are often evenly matched, so in an attempt to create an extra winning edge, we did a lot of extra position specific work with the players and also asked Doug to work individually with some of the players too.
 I honestly believe that this extra effort played its part in helping a group of talented young athletes fulfill there potential by winning against the odds the MLS Cup for the first time in the franchises history that year!
 I also spent a lot of time with Doug working on training methods and coaching styles which I found a great help whilst preparing coaching sessions that hopefully benefit the players.
-Even though I’m now continuing my coaching career in the UK, I still intend to maintain our working relationship as I believe Doug Jowdy has helped me greatly in my coaching endeavours.
+Even though I’m now continuing my coaching career in the UK, I still intend to maintain our working relationship as I believe Doug Jowdy has helped me greatly in my coaching endeavors.

 Former Assistant Coach – Colorado Rapids

-Currently – Sunderland 1st team coach, United Kingdom
+Former – Sunderland 1st team coach, United Kingdom

 Our thirteen year old daughter was experiencing declining performance on the basketball court.
 She is a competitive basketball player who just wasn’t playing up to her ability and it became exceedingly frustrating for her and for us.
 She started to struggle with her confidence on the court and had some performance anxiety.
 We knew that part of the problem came from too much parental pressure and criticism, so we knew we needed help too.
 We contacted Dr. Jowdy and he helped our daughter learn how to stay focused, stay calm, regain confidence, and simply be in the moment.
 The tools and techniques he taught her were invaluable, as they not only allowed her to return to playing to her ability, but also allowed her game to reach a new level.
 She just turned fifteen and finished her freshman year in high school and already has a handful of D1 basketball offers.
 Dr. Jowdy also helped us, as her parents, be more supportive of her performances in a much healthier and positive way.
 Dr. Jowdy is a true professional and we couldn’t be more thankful for his help.
-He is nonjudgemental, kind, warm, and incredibly easy to talk with.
+He is nonjudgmental, kind, warm, and incredibly easy to talk with.
 So, thanks, Dr. Jowdy for giving our daughter tools for athletic performance success and for improving our relationship with our daughter both on and off the court.

-Parents of a young athlete
+Parents of a Young Athlete

 I first came to Doug after I discovered the challenge of ‘competing like you practice’.
 I had been diving competitively for about 3 years and was starting to show talent that could potentially rank me among the top divers in the nation.
 Although there was no mistake I had the ability to be great, I somehow managed to screw up my performances during competition on a regular basis.
 Doug was able to help me understand what was holding me back in competitions, and he showed me new and different ways to focus when it counted the most.
 Those familiar with the sport of diving will tell you that it is 5% physical ability, and 95% mental ability, which is no mistake.
 The strategies Doug and I came up with together allowed me to perform in ways I had never been able to before.
 If not for him, I may not have achieved the high levels of success that I did.
 After realizing that all along I had been focusing entirely too much on my competitors and not enough on myself, I began to actually enjoy the sport I loved and started the much easier journey of realizing my potential.